Dominican University (Illinois)

-Dominican University (DU), known from 1922 to 1997 as Rosary College, is a private Catholic university in River Forest, Illinois, United States.
-Affiliated with the Sinsinawa Dominican Sisters, it offers bachelor's and master's degrees, certificate programs, and a PhD in information studies.
+Dominican University (DU) is a private Catholic university in River Forest, Illinois, United States.
+Affiliated with the Sinsinawa Dominican Sisters, it offers bachelor's and master's degrees, certificate programs, and PhDs in information studies and Applied Social Justice.
 Dominican University has more than 50 majors in the Rosary College of Arts and Sciences and 20 programs in five graduate academic divisions.
+From 1922 to 1997, the institution was named Rosary College.